bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Verse scroll key doesn't always work.

 # Post-Gatsby bugs
+* Hover of slider in lyrics locked should have white text.
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.
 * Failed to decode downloaded font warning?